 Torus Foundation’s Women in Construction programme is back, and now we’re extending the provision so female Torus tenants in Liverpool can also access the course as well as St Helens and Warrington.

-In partnership with St Helens Chamber, City of Liverpool College, HMS and partner organisations, this opportunity will deliver an insight into the construction industry.
+In partnership with St Helens Chamber, City of Liverpool College, HMS and partner organisations, this opportunity delivers an insight into the construction industry.

 Please be assured that any class based learning will be held with social distancing considered.